Why Do Flights Get Cancelled?

 What are Your Rights If the Flight Was Cancelled

-When you find out your flight has been cancelled, it’s essential to know that you have rights protected under the law.
-These rights are designed to support passengers in the event of cancellations, particularly those caused by issues the airline can manage, such as mechanical faults or not having enough crew members.
+If you discover that your flight has been cancelled, it’s important to understand that you have rights that are protected by law.
+These rights help protect passengers in case of cancellations, especially those not caused by circumstances beyond the airline’s control, like weather events, but ones that the airline can manage, such as mechanical issues or inadequate crew staffing.

-In such situations, passengers are typically entitled to compensation.
-This compensation aims to alleviate the inconvenience caused by the cancellation and can take various forms.
-For instance, you might receive reimbursement for the full cost of your canceled flight, or the airline might arrange alternative transportation to get you to your destination.
-The specifics of these entitlements can vary, but the principle remains that passengers should not bear the inconvenience of cancellations without support.
+Passengers are usually entitled to compensation in such situations.
+Such compensation is meant to address the inconvenience and can occur in different ways.
+You could be reimbursed for the entire cost of your cancelled flight, for example, or the airline might book you alternative transportation to reach your destination.
+The specifics of these entitlements vary, but the underlying principle is the same: passengers should not suffer the inconvenience of cancellations alone.

 Conclusion